SynBioDex/SBOL-Notebooks/README.md

 If you are using Jupyter Notebooks in VS Code, you should be able to select "sbol_env" as your environment.

+## Repository Structure

+This repository is organized into several key sections to help you navigate and find the resources you need:

+- **`learning_path/`**: This folder contains a series of tutorials designed to guide you through the basics and more advanced topics in SBOL.
+Start here if you're new to SBOL or want to follow a structured learning path.

+- **`examples/`**: This folder includes additional examples and use cases that aren't part of the main learning path.

+- **`workshops/`**: Access resources from past workshops and training sessions.

+- **`install_latest_libraries.sh`**: A script to set up your environment with the latest SBOL libraries.

 ## Contributing

 We welcome contributions!
 If you would like to contribute, please fork the repository and create a pull request with your changes.
 If you encounter any issues, feel free to open an issue in the repository.